Skip to content

 JSON

-Pass --json to any command for raw JSON output:
+Pass --json to data commands for raw JSON output:

 sharpe market --json